wvanderp/notes/projects/Nerdy Tourism/seoul.md

+# a list of nerdy things to do in Seoul

-n-seoul tower for the broughcast tower
+N Seoul Tower for the broadcast tower.